 4Networking is a great option for accountants who are looking for alternatives to BNI.

-While networking groups like BNI and 4Networking have national coverage, there are also many independent networking groups that are just as beneficial and they may be more local to you.
+Networking groups like BNI and 4Networking have national coverage.
+However, there are also many independent networking groups that are just as beneficial and they may be more local to you.

 Whichever region you are based in, you can find an independent group which is likely to be: